oculus-samples/Unreal-Discover/README.md

 This project was built using the [Unreal Engine](https://www.unrealengine.com/) with [Epic Online Services (EOS)](https://dev.epicgames.com/docs/epic-online-services).

-You can test out the Unity version of the game on the [Horizon Store](https://www.oculus.com/experiences/quest/7041851792509764/).
+You can test out the Unity version of the game on the [Horizon Store - Discover](https://www.meta.com/experiences/7041851792509764/).

 ## Project Description